jlinoff/pam/README.md

 - a character repeated four or more times
 - an embedded year between 1900 and 2099
 - a rough entropy floor of 60 bits, and a minimum length of 12

+The length and entropy checks always apply.
+The four pattern checks above do
+not: they look for evidence that a **person** composed the password, and in a long random string those patterns turn up by chance and mean nothing.
+Since v2.4.1 they are skipped for passwords well above the entropy floor, and for passphrases made of dictionary words — the keyboard row `qwertyuiop` contains `erty`, so `liberty` and `poverty` were being reported as keyboard runs.
+A passphrase's strength is its word count, which the entropy estimate already measures.

 These run whether or not the corpus is reachable, and the report distinguishes
 them: an entry is labelled **BREACHED** if it was found in the corpus and